 Coalition-building is the essence of democratic action.
 It teaches interest groups to negotiate with others, to compromise and to work within the constitutional system.
 By working to establish coalition, groups with differences learn how to argue peaceably, how to pursue their goals in a democratic manner and ultimately how to live in a world of diversity.

-Democracy is not a set of revealed, unchanging truths, but the mechanism by which, through the clash and compromise of ideas, individuals, institutions and the people can, however imperfectly, reach for the truth.
+If the form the mechanism by which, through the clash and compromise of ideas, individuals, institutions and the people can, however imperfectly, reach for the truth.
 Democracy is pragmatic.
 Ideas and solutions to problems are not tested against a rigid ideology but tried in the real world where they can be argued over and changed, accepted or discarded.